jbakse/compform_site/content/procedures/index.md

 When designing a procedural generation system there are several properties to consider.
 The designer must balance these concerns and design a system that fits the goals of the project.
 As an example, consider execution speed.
 A newly-written procedure may run slowly, perhaps taking minutes or hours to generate an image.
 Usually, with effort, the procedure can be rewritten to run much more quickly, perhaps in just a few milliseconds.
 It probably wouldn't be worth the effort to speed up the procedure if it is part of a tool that will only be used a few times, but the optimized procedure could be used in completely different ways.

-The following properties are borrowed from [the first chapter of _Procedural Content Generation in Games_](http://pcgbook.com/wp-content/uploads/chapter01.pdf), a great textbook on procedural generation which is available free online and [in print](https://www.amazon.com/Procedural-Generation-Computational-Synthesis-Creative/dp/3319427148/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=pcgbook-20&linkId=cf064284f4aa7d2b4c8585fa20b2b07e).
+The following properties are borrowed from [the first chapter of _Procedural Content Generation in Games_](http://pcgbook.com/wp-content/uploads/chapter01.pdf), a great textbook on procedural generation that is available free online and [in print](https://www.amazon.com/Procedural-Generation-Computational-Synthesis-Creative/dp/3319427148/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=pcgbook-20&linkId=cf064284f4aa7d2b4c8585fa20b2b07e).

 ### Speed